threefoldfoundation/tft-stellar/ThreeBotPackages/tfchainmigration_service/readme.md

 ## TODO

+- Cache the transaction listing of the TFT issuer account, the more TFT issuances are done, the longer this is starting to take.
 - Make conversion process for locked tokens faster, right now it executes locked token transfer sequentially.
 This is because the stellar account requires sequential increments when executing transactions.
 When this process is executed asynchronously the incrementions are scrambled and the stellar network does not aprove on these transactions.